 Once you feel that self study is successfully completed and proof exists to meet all the standards.
-Fill out the “Self Study - Final Analysis” that is located at the end of the Self Study Section in your manual, and fax or email it to the NCASES office at email@example.com
+Fill out the “Self Study that is located at the end of the Self Study Section in your manual email it to the NCASES office at email@example.com

 The Self Study should be returned to the NCASES office at a minimum of 60 days prior to the Site Review Team visit to allow NCASES to examine the material prior to setting up the site visit.

 The agency should include five sets of dates that it would like for NCASES to schedule a site visit.
 The dates should be listed in order of the agency’s preference – 1st, 2nd, 3rd, 4th & 5th.
 The Dates should be for a Monday, Tuesday and Wednesday.
 The Site Team will arrive on Sunday evening to prepare for the weeks activities.

 NCASES will review all documents as described previously and select members for the Site Review Team and schedule dates with the agency for the site visit.